CaSkade-Automation/mtp2skill/README.md

 These files must be located in the path /src/main/resources/.
 If you want to map a different MTP than the example , the file name of the MTP must be adjusted in /src/main/java/XPathReplace.java in line 49.

+Within the mapping script, the file path of the MTP must also be adjusted for each TripleMap in the rml:source.

+The three java classes that are needed are:
+ReplaceStateMachine.java
+RMLTest.java
+XPathReplace.java

+These files must be located in the path /src/main/java/.

+To execute the mapping, the main method of the XPathReplace.java class must be executed.
 The output of the mapping can be taken from the path /src/main/resources/Output/MappingOutput.ttl.

-Within the mapping script, the file path of the MTP must also be adjusted for each TripleMap in the rml:source.